rime11/citibike-rebalancing-api/README.md

 ## The Problem

 CitiBike operators physically move bikes between stations using trucks, which is an expensive, reactive process.
 Without data, dispatchers respond to problems after they happen.
-This system collects real-time availability data every 5 minutes and identifies stations that are *chronically* empty, full, or imbalanced, giving operators the intelligence to act before problems occur.
+This system collects real time availability data every 5 minutes and identifies stations that are *chronically* empty, full, or imbalanced, giving operators the intelligence to act before problems occur.

 ---